We've estimated your sustainability priorities based on your answers. For a precise evaluation, it would be best to speak to an expert.

 Report on your sustainability commitments and progress honestly and transparently, and aligned with best practice frameworks.
 Sharing both the good and the bad builds trust with customers, staff, and stakeholders while showcasing your efforts.

-Pursue certifications that validate your sustainability efforts, either in-store or specific to the products you sell.
-Achieving recognised standards enhances credibility, demonstrates brand leadership and attracts conscious customers.
+Pursue certifications that validate your sustainability efforts.
+Achieving recognised standards demonstrates leadership, enhances credibility and attracts conscious partners.

 Support local community causes and environmental initiatives that are relevant to your business or stakeholders.
-Creating positive impact for people and planet builds goodwill, strengthens ties, and demonstrates your values in action.
+Giving back to people and planet builds goodwill, strengthens ties and demonstrates your values in action.

 Document your commitment and approach to sustainability with policies and procedures.
 This maintains consistency, enables you to demonstrate the concrete steps in place to stakeholders and sets you up for future certification.

 Modern slavery affects around 50 million people globally, and your business has legal and ethical obligations to ensure it is not complicit.
-Conducting human rights due diligence from raw materials through to use and disposal of your products helps you to take targeted action.
+Conducting human rights due diligence of your procurement, partners and operations helps you to take targeted action.

 Sustainability issues present a slew of new emerging risks to your business, including both physical climate disruption and broader business transition risks and opportunities.
 Embedding these risks and scenario analysis into your management practices helps protect your bottom line.